jonatas/timescaledb-templates/webtop/README.md

    - All job cleanup is handled by a single `cleanup_all_jobs()` function
    - Located in `reset.sql` to ensure availability during resets
    - Targets specific job types: data generation, candidate population, and elections
+   - **Note**: The `reset` command will remove all traffic generation jobs, including AI domain patterns

 2. **Reset Process**:
    - Safely stops all running jobs